LenaZellinger/counterfactual_KGR/README.md

 # Counterfactual Knowledge Graph Reasoning (CFKGR)

-This repository contains the code for the paper Counterfactual Reasoning with Knowledge Graph Embeddings.
+This repository contains the code for the paper Counterfactual Reasoning with Knowledge Graph Embeddings to be presented at EACL 2024.
+If you have any questions, please \href{lena.zellinger@univie.ac.at}{reach out}.

 # Acknowledgments